How We Simulated the 2026 World Cup 10,000 Times — And What We Learned About Trading the Tournament

 We'll re-run the full 10,000-simulation model before the tournament starts in June and publish updated probabilities.
 During the tournament, we'll run daily simulations incorporating actual match results.

-What's the difference between your simulation and the bookmaker's odds?
+What's the difference between your simulation and the market's price?

-Bookmaker odds include a built-in margin (the "vig") and reflect weighted public betting.
+Market prices include a built-in margin (the "vig") and reflect weighted public flow.
 Our simulation is a neutral probability model with no margin.
 When our probability significantly differs from the market's implied probability, we've identified a potential edge.

 Pro Analysis